-Cannabidiol (CBD) has powerful medicinal properties that could help with different mental and physical conditions.
+Cannabidiol or what we call CBD oil has powerful medicinal properties that could help with different mental and physical conditions.
 Those who use Diamond CBD and CBD oil would be well aware of the many advantages that the compound holds for them, which is exactly why they use it on a regular basis.

 As opposed to many modern medicines, especially painkillers, this natural compound is also non-addictive.
 It is also non-psychoactive, which means that it can provide pain relief without the “high” feeling.